Keith Curle: Hartlepool United

 On 18 September 2022, Curle was appointed as the interim manager of League Two side Hartlepool United following the sacking of Paul Hartley earlier that day.
 At the time of his appointment, Hartlepool were winless in their first nine league games of the season and sat in 23rd place.
 On 3 December 2022, Curle was appointed as Hartlepool's permanent manager on a deal until the end of the 2023–24 season.

 Curle was relieved of his duties on 22 February 2023.
+He won eight of 29 games during his tenure, leaving the side one point clear of the relegation zone but having played four more games than 23rd place Crawley Town.
+Hartlepool were later relegated at the end of the 2022–23 season.